-Hebrew College’s New Home: A Shared Campus in Newton, Massachusetts
+Welcome to Hebrew College’s New Home: A Shared Campus in Newton

-Through the Hebrew College’s Capital Campaign, Branching Out, Building Together, we will renovate 25,000 square feet of Temple Reyim’s current building space, and construct an additional two-floor state-of-the-art wing dedicated to offices and program space.
-The shared campus model will allow Temple Reyim and Hebrew College to maintain their distinctive identities and programs, while sharing space and resources to strengthen their missions and long-term sustainability, and together, serve the wider Jewish community in Greater Boston and beyond.
+Through the Hebrew College’s Capital Campaign, Branching Out, Building Together, we renovated 25,000 square feet of Temple Reyim’s current building space, and constructed an additional two-floor state-of-the-art wing dedicated to offices and program space.
+The shared campus model will allow Hebrew College and its campus partners to serve the wider Jewish community in Greater Boston and beyond.

 Hebrew College President Rabbi Sharon Cohen Anisfeld

-Our new campus will preserve the warmth of the communities at Hebrew College and Temple Reyim, while creating pioneering opportunities for the College to grow, meet evolving needs, and prepare Jewish spiritual and educational leaders to meet people at many different doorways to Jewish life.
+Our new campus preserves the warmth of the communities at Hebrew College and Temple Reyim, while creating pioneering opportunities for the College to grow, meet evolving needs, and prepare Jewish spiritual and educational leaders to meet people at many different doorways to Jewish life.
 At a time of so much division in the world, we are enlivened by this vision of deep partnership and collaboration.

 Building.
 Dreaming.
 Growing.
 Together.

 The vision for the collaborative builds on the strength of existing relationships with organizations that are currently located at Temple Reyim’s campus, including Mayyim Hayyim Living Waters Community Mikveh and Education Center, Kesher Newton, and Zamir Chorale of Boston.
 Hebrew College will be bringing several other dynamic pluralistic Boston-based Jewish organizations to the shared campus, including the Jewish Arts Collaborative, the Jewish Women’s Archive, Keshet, and the Massachusetts Board of Rabbis to create an interdisciplinary hub of Jewish learning, spirituality, and innovation.

 our new campus